Social Innovation Fund

 2. Strengthening Community Engagement

-Community safety has been highlighted as a significant issue on the Wagga Wagga social housing estates of Tolland & Kooringal, particularly for people of school age to early 20’s.
+Community safety has been highlighted as a significant issue in the Wagga Wagga community, particularly in Tolland & Kooringal, and especially for people of school age to early 20’s.
 This has led to reduced school attendance rates with the flow on effect of low rates of year 12 completion and further training, education or employment.
 There are also significant health implications such as high rate of teenage pregnancy, depression, low self-esteem and mental health concerns.
-The safety concerns have also led to a reduction in community social engagement by estate residents.
+The safety concerns have also led to a reduction in community social engagement by residents.

-The overall outcome of this project is to increase community capacity and cohesion in and around the estates, expanding the service system generated from the Neighbourhood Hubs and introducing sustainable projects.
+The overall outcome of this project is to increase community capacity and cohesion in and around the Wagga Wagga community, expanding the service system generated from the Neighbourhood Hubs and introducing sustainable projects.

 3. Improving the lives of children and young people in Eden – The Eden Futures Project

-The project is aimed at communities in and around the Eden Estate, with a special emphasis on young people (0-17 years).
-Twelve percent of students in this Estate don’t complete year 12 (double the state average) and youth unemployment is 14.5%, making up 25% of all unemployed in the area.
+The project is aimed at communities in and around the township of Eden, with a special emphasis on young people (0-17 years).
+Twelve percent of students in this area don’t complete year 12 (double the state average) and youth unemployment is 14.5%, making up 25% of all unemployed in the area.
 It is an intergenerational issue, which manifests in low engagement and attainment, as well as drug and alcohol abuse, mental health issues, low literacy and numeracy, and low self-esteem.

 This project aims to encourage and support students’ transition from school into education and employment through the development of activities that focus on education re-engagement, skill development and links to employment.
-Planning has commenced and involves representatives from FACS, other government agencies and Bega Valley Shire Council.
+Applications to this program are now open and close 31 October 2016.

 For more information